top of page

 The Classic Open Concept Living and Dining Room in Our Fitzgerald Condo Project

-It's time to reveal the FINAL space in our Fitzgerald Condo Remodel project!
-Today, we're looking at the main living space of the condo—the great room!
+Today, we're looking at the main living area in the condo—the great room!
 The great room includes a dining area and sitting area and is open to the kitchen, which we revealed a few weeks back.

 Below you can see the original footprint of this main space.
 While we moved a wall in the kitchen, the living area remained pretty much the same, aside from our ability to push the dining area a few feet toward the kitchen.